 The answer is easy and inexpensive!
 We found that carrying a paper map with us when we travel is invaluable.
 It's the perfect solution for finding alternatives to what the GPS suggests, as well as figuring out where we are and where we're going if the GPS loses signal.

 We started out thinking we'd collect state maps from the Welcome Centers when we enter a new state, but that has a few problems.
 First, we may be crossing into a new state after hours.
 More commonly for us though, is that all the Welcome Centers are on the Interstates...which we try to avoid.
 Also, sometimes we need a map for a state we haven't gotten to yet.

 So, we found a better solution...an atlas!
 With maps for each state, this has been a great solution.

 We started with a free atlas from our insurance agent.
 It worked well, but after a few trips, the covers were getting torn up from shoving them in the pouch behind my seat.
 I taped it up, but it also started to get some of the pages torn before too long.

 Our Favorite Solution

-We love this particular atlas, but don't just take my word for it, check out all the other reviews on Amazon.
+We love this particular atlas.
+If you'd like to check it out yourself or read other people's reviews, follow the link to find it on Amazon.
 As always, drop me a note if you have questions.